WesleyT07/skillstruck-python_2/README.md

-This week I did: While loops, Functions, Function parameters, and multiple parameters
+This week I did: Dictionaries, Adding and removing from dictionaries, dictionaries continued, Looping through a dictionary